Audit Staff Essentials - New Staff: Core Concepts

 - Working Papers and Working Paper Documentation in a Financial Statement Audit

 When taken together with Level 2 - New Staff: Practical Application, this level will help you become a successful auditor and firm member right from the start!

 About Audit Staff Essentials − Taking you on your audit learning journey.

 From start to finish, Audit Staff Essentials (ASE) provides the training road map and support you need along your career journey.
-Designed to help you master your current position and excel in each phase of your career, this 4-level self-study series offers four unique levels that cover hands-on technical skills, conceptual expertise, and soft skill training.
+Designed to help you master your current position and excel in each phase of your career, this self-study series offers four levels that cover hands-on technical skills, conceptual expertise, and soft skill training.

-Regularly refreshed, this 4-part series is perfect for individual staff members or as a comprehensive group training program for firms.
+Regularly refreshed, this series is perfect for individual staff members or as a comprehensive group training program for firms.
 Get ready to position yourself or your staff members to become successful auditors and essential firm members.
 Levels include: